oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 Estimated Time: 10 min

 To simplify and complete this application in less than 10 minutes, the workshop comes with a sandbox instance which has all the software and code used in the labs.
-The sandbox instance comes with Oracle Database 23ai FREE edition installed along with SQLPlus, SQL Developer, and environment setting needed to connect to LLMs and Oracle database.
+The sandbox instance comes with Oracle Database 23ai Free edition installed along with SQLPlus, SQL Developer, and environment setting needed to connect to LLMs and Oracle database.
 We will have you execute the important steps for the RAG application step by step by running the code snippet provided in Jupyter notebook.

 ### Objectives